danielone8/dyn-deo-dags/README.md

 The arguments of the function are:

 ```
-n_variables_p: number of nodes of the Network
+n_variables_p: number of nodes of the network
 max_parents_p: number of maximum parents per node
 n_iter: number of iterations after the first tuning phase
 cache: cache containing the local scores of the nodes